common-nighthawk/where-are-you-going-where-have-you-been/README.md

 For example, 24 will set one data point per day and 1 will set a data point per hour.
 Therefore, higher numbers will result in straighter lines and less points.
+Lower numbers will be more curved with more points.

-Really low intervals may throw an error-- things start breaking with more than 100,000 location points.
+Really low intervals may throw an error--with too many data points an `Errno::E2BIG` error is raised.
+There is a TODO item to fix this.

 ### Speed
 Speed is actually a misnomer.